apauley/HollingBerries/README.md

 we can use the description just as it is in the csv file.
 Well, the first 31 characters of it anyway.

+### Markup Rules
-The markup for apples  is 40%.
+* The markup for apples  is 40%.
-The markup for bananas is 35%.
+* The markup for bananas is 35%.
-The markup for berries is 55%.
+* The markup for berries is 55%.
-The markup for anything else 50%.
+* The markup for anything else 50%.

+### Sell-by Dates
-Apples have to be sold 2 weeks after the date of delivery.
+* Apples have to be sold 2 weeks after the date of delivery.
-Bananas have to be sold 5 days after the date of delivery.
+* Bananas have to be sold 5 days after the date of delivery.
-All other types of fruit has to be sold 1 week after the date of delivery.
+* All other types of fruit has to be sold 1 week after the date of delivery.

 One the suppliers, Susan Windler (Supplier ID 32), has been known to deliver